dependabot/cli/docs/debugging.md

 If your Dependabot job is hanging and would like to figure out why, the CLI is the perfect tool for the job.

-Start by running the update that recreates the hang with `dependabot update --dry-run <ecosystem> <org/repo>`.
+Start by running the update that recreates the hang with `dependabot update <ecosystem> <org/repo>`.
 Once the hang is reproducible, run with the `--debug` flag and the run the `fetch_files` and `update_files` commands and wait until the job hangs.

 Once it does hang, hit CTL-C, and you'll get a stack trace leading you to the problematic code.